NMSU-Digital-Game-Design/game-jam-1-game-sandman-productions/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/RUW5rPtF)
 # Mindhunter: Game Design Document
-This document should provide a brief outline and direction for your game to get you thinking about the game that you want to design, how you will make it, and what you need to make?

-For each of these provide at least a short paragraph describing each, unless otherwise noted:

 ## Vision Statement
 The main goal of this game is to create a fast-paced platformer that is set within the theme of someone's mind.
 The player will go through many different levels, thus going through many different phases of the mind.